 Can you talk about the evolution of your film?
 What did you originally set out to do and what you ended up with?

 In my mid-twenties, I wanted to make a film about skateboarders’ relationships with their families, their fathers, and their emotional selves.
 I set out to go cast around the country interviewing skateboarders from various demographics.
 On my trip to Rockford, I met Keire, fell in love his story and his emotional presence.
-Shortly after that I found out that Zach, who I’ve known a little better because we’re closer in age growing up, was about to become father.
+Shortly after that I found out that Zack, who I’ve known a little better because we’re closer in age growing up, was about to become father.
 Then I just started tracking their stories.

 The themes of masculinity, domestic abuse, single parenthood, how did they come up?
 What was it like to pursue them in your film?